swissonid/NavigatorUtil/README.md

 # NavigatorUtil
-Ah simple class (lib) what should help you to handle with the FragmentManger
+Ah simple class (lib) which should help you to handle with the FragmentManger

 # TODOS